 - Poles may not be sturdy

-This baby beach tent is so easy to put together that baby can do it himself.
+This baby beach tent is so easy to put together, baby can practically do it himself.
 Just pop it up and fold it down.
-But tell baby he can’t invite all the other beach babies—its cozy size makes it ideal for just one baby at a time.
+Just tell baby she can’t invite all the other beach babies—its cozy size makes it ideal for just one child at a time.
 This tent turns into a mini pool by just adding a little water inside the attached baby pool.
-Shade plus water equals one cool baby!
+Shade plus water equals one cool kid!

 - Back has flap for ventilation